techlxrd/harmonyicons/README.md

 ```bash
 <span class="hm-upload-filled"></span>
 ```
-The symbols can be stiled by adding
+The symbols can be styled by adding
 ```bash
 <i style="font-size:1;color:red" class="hm-upload-filled">
 ```